LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 The support for new OS releases from Apple and Google (iOS and Android OS) for the LP SDK would be within max 6-8 weeks from the date of GA availability of the OS.
 Beta SDK release of the newer OS beta will be available before 2-4 weeks of the GA availability for the customers to try their hands on and report any early issues.

+We have a plan to reduce the release of LP SDK with new OS support to under 2 weeks in future starting Jan 2020.

 ### Latest releases

 Please refer here: https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-latest-release-notes.html